kis9a/vimsidian/README.md

 ![](https://img.shields.io/github/actions/workflow/status/kis9a/vimsidian/test.yml?branch=main)

 Vim plugin to help edit [Obsidian](https://obsidian.md/) notes in Vim.
-Links, backlink resolution and jumps, search and completion and highlighting, daily notes.
+Links, backlink resolution and jumps, search and completion and highlighting.
 Even if you don't use [Obsidian](https://obsidian.md/), you can use it to manage your notes locally.

 This plugin was made for me, but I hope it will be useful for those who want to easily edit [Obsidian](https://obsidian.md/) notes with vim as I do.
 If you have trouble using it, please post an [issues](https://github.com/kis9a/vimsidian/issues) below.
 Contributions, edits and distribution are also welcome.